Belarus To Hold Presidential Vote On January 26 - UrduPoint

 Belarus To Hold Presidential Vote On January 26

-Moscow, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2024) Belarus will hold a presidential election on January 26, the election commission said on Wednesday.
+Moscow, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2024) Belarus will hold a presidential election on January 26, four and a half years after widespread allegations of vote rigging in the last ballot led to mass protests.

-Belarus, a key ally of Russia, has been ruled since 1994 by strongman President Alexander Lukashenko, who has eliminated all forms of opposition and in February 2022 allowed Russia's army to launch its military offensive on Ukraine from Belarusian territory.
+Belarus, a key ally of Russia, has been ruled since 1994 by strongman President Alexander Lukashenko, who has eliminated all forms of opposition and jailed hundreds of critics and protestors.

-The election commission said in a statement on social media that parliament had approved the date of the vote.
+The election commission said in a statement on social media that parliament had approved the date of the vote, which the opposition said it would be a "sham".

-Critics accuse Lukashenko, expected to run again, of presiding over an increasingly authoritarian country, restricting human rights and jailing political opponents.
+Critics accuse Lukashenko, expected to run again, of violating human rights and jailing opponents during his three-decade rule, which has grown increasingly authoritarian.

-The last presidential election in 2020 was marred by allegations of fraud, triggering weeks of massive protests.
+The 2020 vote was marred by allegations of fraud, triggering weeks of massive protests on the streets of the capital Minsk and across the country.

-Thousands were arrested or fled the country in the face of a brutal crackdown.
+Thousands were arrested or fled abroad in the face of a brutal crackdown by security services and riot police.

 Lukashenko's 2020 challenger, Svetlana Tikhanovskaya, claimed victory but was also forced to leave the country.